burke-md/tool-nft/README.md

 - [x] Total number of created tokens before mint is zero
 - [x] Total number of created tokens increments on mint
 - [ ] No more than 5 tokens can be minted
+- [x] Token will append tokenId to base URI

 Token functionality:
 - [ ] Tokens are able to be burnt